chalk-ai/chalk-go/README.md

     UseGrpc: true,
 })
 ```
-You can then make queries just like you normally would without `UseGrpc` specified.
+You can then make requests just like you would without `UseGrpc` specified.